-3. Certain officers exempt from provisions of the Act
+3. Certain officers exempt from provisions of Act

-- (1) Every officer to whom this section applies shall, in connection with the duties of his office, be entitled to practise as an advocate in the High Court or in any court subordinate thereto constituted under the Magistrates' Courts Act 4 and to perform any of the functions which, in England, may be performed by a member of the Bar as such or by a solicitor of the Supreme Court of Judicature as such, and provided, be subject to the provisions of this Act. - (2) The officers to whom this section applies are- - (a) the Attorney-General, Parliamentary Draftsmen and State Attorneys, and any person duly qualified holding office in the Attorney-General's Chambers; - (b) the legal secretary Income Tax Department; - (c) any person duly qualified holding office in any municipality established under the Local Government (Urban Authorities) Act 5 or any township authority established under the Local Government (District Authorities) Act 6; - (d) the Registrar-General, Administrator-General, Public Trustee, Official Receiver, Commissioner for Lands and any person duly qualified holding office in the office of the Registrar-General, or of the Administrator-General, or of the Official Receiver or the Land Officer; - (e) any person duly qualified holding office in such parastatal organisation as the Minister may, by order published in the Gazette, designate for the purposes of this section.
+- (1) Every officer to whom this section applies shall, in connection with the duties of his office, be entitled to practise as an advocate in the High Court or in any court subordinate thereto constituted under the Magistrates' Courts Act and to perform any of the functions which, in England, may be performed by a member of the Bar as such or by a solicitor of the Supreme Court of Judicature as such, and provided, be subject to the provisions of this Act. - (2) The officers to whom this section applies are- - (a) the Attorney General, the Director of Public Prosecutions, the Solicitor General, Parliamentary Draftsmen and State Attorneys and any person duly qualified in the Office of the Attorney General, the National Prosecutions Service and the Office of the Solicitor General; - (b) the legal secretary Income Tax Department; - (c) any person who is a holder of law degree and who is a solicitor in any District Council or Township Authority established under the Local Government (District Authorities) Act, and in any city or urban authority established under the Local Government (Urban Authorities) Act.